MingyuYang-Yale/BENG469/FA23/Lab7-Spatial transcriptomics/Assignment 2/README.md

 *After you receive an email said your job has COMPLETED, you can continue the second part*

-If you successfully run through the STpipeline on the new sample, when you use the following command
+If you successfully run through the STpipeline on the new sample, when you run the following command

 ```
 ls -lrt ~/project/Lab7-Spatial_transcriptomics/Assingment2/GSM4096261_10t/